tvdboom/ATOM/docs_sources/user_guide/training.md

 * There is a transformer in the pipeline whose \__name__ contains the word `scaler`.

 The scaling is applied using a [Scaler][] with default parameters.
 It can be accessed from the model through the `scaler` attribute.
 The scaled dataset can be examined through the model's [data attributes][].
-Use the [available_models][] method to see which models require feature scaling.
+Use the [available_models][atomclassifier-available_models] method to see which models require feature scaling.

 <br>

 ## Parameter customization

 By default, every estimator uses the default parameters they get from their respective packages.
-To select different ones, use [`est_params`][directclassifier-est_params].
+To select different ones, use the [`est_params`][directclassifier-est_params]. parameter of the [run][atomclassifier-run] method.
 There are two ways to add custom parameters to the models: adding them directly to the dictionary as key-value pairs or through dictionaries.

 Adding the parameters directly to `est_params` (or using a dict with the key 'all') shares them across all models in the trainer.
-In this example, both the XGBoost and the LightGBM model use `n_estimators=200`.
+In this example, both the [XGBoost][] and the [LightGBM][] model use 200 boosted trees.
 Make sure all the models do have the specified parameters or an exception will be raised!

 ```pycon